AdaCore/spark2014/docs/ug/usage.rst

    If you use the SPARK-HiLite GPL 2013 release, a fourth submenu ``Show Path`` is present in the contextual menu, that displays a path in the editor corresponding to the current error message.
-This highlighting can be removed by selecting ``Prove --> Remove Editor Highlighting``.
+This submenu should only be used when displayed after right-clicking in the Location View, not after right-clicking in the code panel.
+The path highlighting can be removed by selecting ``Prove --> Remove Editor Highlighting``.

 |GNATprove| project switches can be edited from the panel ``GNATprove`` (in